Lakers–Suns rivalry: Rivalry renewal of the 2020s

 Following up the prior season's disappointments for both squads, both teams sought to replace their head coaches and most of their coaching staffs after disappointing first round exits, with the Suns replacing former Lakers coach Frank Vogel after only one season with them with Mike Budenholzer (the same coach that beat them in the 2021 NBA Finals) and the Lakers replacing Darvin Ham with former NBA player and analyst turned first year head coach JJ Redick.
 Both teams would also look to take advantage of the 2024 NBA draft under its new two-day format before they start feeling the aftereffects of previous draft trades they made for 2025 onward, with both teams also seeking interest in Bronny James, the son of LeBron James, during the draft process.
 The Suns would also retool their bench for this season, while the Lakers saw minuscule free agency changes.
-This season saw the Suns and Lakers compete against each other once again in the newly renamed Emirates NBA Cup (this time in Group B), as well as had them compete against each other early three out of four times this time around, including their Group B NBA Cup match.
+This season saw the Suns and Lakers compete against each other once again in the newly renamed Emirates NBA Cup (this time in Group B), as well as had them compete against each other early three out of four times this time around, including their Group B NBA Cup match, which the Suns won 127–100.

+The Lakers–Suns game at Phoenix on December 14, 2025, was scheduled as a standard regular season game following their eliminations from the 2025 NBA Cup quarterfinals.
+Prior to that, both teams had advanced to that round—the Lakers as the West Group B winner and the Suns as the Western Conference wild-card.
+This matchup resulted in a five-game regular season series, marking only the second time in the rivalry's history that both teams have met this many times in a single regular season.
+The Lakers won that game 116–114.